erikmooney/SecondRealipony/README.md

 COMMAND LINE SUPPORT
 ====================

+You can specify window size by height and width on the command line.
+Example: SecondRealipony.exe 1920 1080

+Use 16:9 aspect ratio for best results.
+It will work in other aspects but some of the graphics will be stretched or otherwise not look right.

+If the specified height is equal to your screen height, the program will subtract a small amount to account for the size of the title bar.
+The program does not run fullscreen, because XNA does not seem to report correct timing info when in fullscreen mode.

 Second Realipony accepts a string on the command line to specify a list of particular scenes.
 This can be used for testing or troubleshooting or just to watch a favorite scene.
 Each scene is represented by a single lowercase letter:

 a - Introduction